-Cliftchi Barido Lower due to decrease in cash and cash equivalents 20 Debt Service Coverage Ratio Improved due to an increase in earnings before finance costs, depreciation and amortisation and tax 16.00 Return on Equity Ratio Improved due to reduction in losses in the current year.
-1007 Net profit ratio Improved due to improvement in business activity during the year.
-Return on Capital employed Improved due to reduction in losses in the current year on account of an increase in business activity. (co.(surugram) The Company has not presented the following ratios due to the reasons given below: 82
+Current Ratio Lower due to increase in current borrowings and trade payables and decrease in cash and bank balances.
+Debt-Equity Ratio Lower due to decrease in other equity.
+Improved due to increase in earnings before finance cost, depreciation and amortisation and tax Increased in trade receivables turnover ratio is due to decrease in credit sales during the year.
+Trade payables turnover ratio Increased due to increase in business activity during the year.
+Net capital turnover ratio Decreased due to decrease in average working capital during the year Net profit ratio Improved due to improvement in business activity during the year

-(a) Inventory turnover ratio: Since the value of inventory is insignificant as compared to the total assets
+The Company has not presented the following ratios due to the reasons given below:

-(b) Return on investments: Since the Company invests surplus temporary funds in short-term bank deposits and the income generated from it is insignificant to total revenue.
+- (a) Inventory turnover ratio: Since the value of inventory is insignificant as compared to the total assets, - (b) Return on investments: Since the Company invests surplus temporary funds in short term bank deposits and the income generated is insignificant to total turnover. - (c) The Company has incurred net loss in current year as well as previous year and also has negative Equity/ Capital Employed.
+Therefore, "Return on equity" and "Return on capital employed" ratio cannot be meaningfully computed and hence have not been disclosed in the financial statements.

-Other statutory information
+44 Other statutory information